ramidem/freeCodeCamp/README.md

 # freeCodeCamp Projects

-All the things I have and will learn from [freeCodeCamp](https://www.freecodecamp.com/about/) shall be put here.
+Some of the things I have and will learn from [freeCodeCamp](https://www.freecodecamp.com/about/)